deep5050/programming-memes/README.md

 4. Do the F** you want to do with this

-> `memes.josn` contains all the information you need to know about if you are planning to use it as a service.
+> `memes.json` contains all the information you need to know about if you are planning to use it as a service.

 ## Sample
 <div align=center>